aimms/documentation/webui/combination-chart-widget.rst

 |

-Besides literal values, most options may also be specified using identifiers declared in the AIMMS model.
+Besides literal (constant) values, most options may also be specified using identifiers declared in the AIMMS model.
-For example, in the TransNet application, the demand for products of every distribution center may be represented using any of the chart types.
+For example, in the TransNet application, the demand for products of every distribution center may be represented using any of the chart types, as already illustrated in the glimpse above.
-Similarly, the unit transport costs for every combination (factory, center) may be rendered using any of the chart types as well.
+Similarly, the unit transport costs or the actual transport for every combination (factory, center) may be rendered using any of the chart types as well.

+In this vein, note that the combination chart widget can now also be used to create a bar-line chart directly, for example, by assigning the chart type 'Column' to one identifier and the chart type 'Line' to another identifier.

 As will become clearer in the sequel, we use such concrete examples in order to illustrate the usage of the various chart features.

 Contents